cspollard/cspollard.github.io/HEPExample.md

 So far so good?
 I'll assume yes.

-Now let's make things interesting: I want my `Event`{.haskell} type to return some kind of _context_ around the lepton pTs.
+Now let's make things more interesting: I want my `Event`{.haskell} type to return some kind of _context_ around the lepton pts.
-And by "context" I mean that there is some decoration or container that my pT lives in: perhaps there is a list of pTs or it is always accompanied by some additional information.
+And by "context" I mean that there is some decoration or container that my pt lives in: perhaps there is a list of pts or it is always accompanied by some additional information.
 Thankfully, we don't have to be specific to start: we can _parameterize_ our `Event`{.haskell} type by the context that we will (in the future) be using.